-Look to your kitchen for an example of what a good workshop looks like.
+Look to a modern kitchen for an example of what a good workshop looks like.
 The surfaces are smooth and durable and the room is well lit.
 There are cupboards and a sink.
-Indeed, the kitchen is a workshop in its own right.
 However, we do not advocate using your kitchen as a workshop for clocks and watches, but as an example of what you should aim for, an ideal workshop has plenty of storage, plenty of smooth flat surfaces, good lighting, a generous supply of electrical sockets, a smooth, easily cleaned floor, and a sink.